• Skip to primary navigation

 preschooler playing with blocks

-As a naive bystander, you wonder if the kids here are really learning anything?
+As a naive bystander, you wonder if the kids here are learning anything.
 I mean, aren’t they just playing?
 What about all the preschool learning activities they are supposed to be doing?
 What are the teachers doing just playing with them?
 You start to wonder if preschool is really worth the money you are paying for it.

 As a parent, you may have had an encounter similar to this one.
 Maybe you were touring schools wondering what to look for in a preschool or what questions to ask on a preschool visit.
 Perhaps you saw this as you watched your child at preschool prior to pick-up time.